toffeepay/docs/docs/refunds.md

 ToffeePay sends webhooks for the following refund-related events:

 ### Refund Events
+- `refund.created`: When a refund is created and processing begins
 - `refund.succeeded`: When a refund has been processed successfully
 - `refund.failed`: When a refund attempt fails
 - `refund.cancelled`: When a refund is cancelled